florianfesti/boxes/documentation/src/api_architecture.rst

 .....

 Parts are a single call that draws something according to a set of parameters.
-There is a number of standard parts.
+There are a number of standard parts.
 Their typical params are explained in the API docs.

-Only real requirement for a part it supporting the move parameter for placement.
+The only real requirement for a part is that it must support the move parameter for placement.

 Part Callbacks
 ++++++++++++++

 Most parts support callbacks - either one in the middle for round parts or one for each edge.
-They allow placing holes or other features on the part.
+They allow placing holes or other features on the part, indepenent of edge type.
+Without using callbacks, you will not have consistent placement of internal features.

 Navigation and Turtle Graphics ..............................